20,000 Leagues Under the Sea: Submarine Voyage: Vehicles

-One of the signature pieces of 20,000 Leagues Under The Sea was the fleet of passenger vehicles, adapted for theme park use from Harper Goff's Nautilus design for the 1954 Disney live-action version by Disney Imagineer George McGinnis.
+One of the signature pieces of 20,000 Leagues Under the Sea was the fleet of passenger vehicles, adapted for theme park use from Harper Goff's Nautilus design for the 1954 Disney live-action version, by Disney Imagineer George McGinnis.
 The basic hulls were constructed by Morgan Yachts in Clearwater, Florida, with the final building work being transferred to Tampa Ship midway through.
 Another veteran Imagineer, Bob Gurr, oversaw the project.
-Upon delivery at Walt Disney World in August 1971, the vehicles weighed some forty tons, and were installed into a concrete guide (track), mounted on top of a mechanism that limited "bumping" accidents.
+Upon delivery at Walt Disney World in August 1971, the vehicles weighed some forty tons, and were installed into a concrete guide track, mounted on top of a mechanism that limited "bumping" accidents.

 The attraction vehicles were not actual submarines, but instead boats in which the guests sat below water level.
 The interiors were a mix of metal paneling, rivets, and bolts, as well as Victorian-esque fittings in the form of passenger seats that could flip outwards, and armrests beneath the portholes, in keeping with the Goff concept.
 Each "guest" aboard the Nautilus had their own seat, as well as a round porthole to look out into the attraction.
 A small button located in the porthole recess was intended for defogging the window if needed, though this rarely worked.
-Located at the top of the window recess was a small speaker through which Captain Nemo's voice (veteran voice actor Peter Renaday, doing an impression of James Mason) guides his guests through their underwater adventure.
+Located at the top of the window recess was a small speaker through which Captain Nemo's voice, by veteran voice actor Peter Renaday, doing an impression of James Mason, guided his guests through their underwater adventure.

-Above the seating area was the sail (as it was known to the employees) where the "helmsman" stood and controlled the vehicle's operation.
+Above the seating area was the "sail", as it was known to the employees, where the "helmsman" stood and controlled the vehicle's operation.
 The "diving" effect was produced by bubble machines located throughout the attraction, as well as using the waterfalls at the entrance to the show building.

-Each of the twelve vehicles accommodated a total of forty riders.
+Each of the twelve vehicles accommodated forty riders.
 Vehicles normally cycled through the attraction in packs of three.